Modelling reporting delays for disease surveillance data: Model specification

 In many applications, including the ones considered in this paper, the data may be spatially grouped, e.g. into a number of administrative regions spanning Brazil.
 In general, the model presented above can be implemented independently for the various spatial regions/locations.
 In practice however, it would make more sense to analyse all data together by extending the model to allow for spatial variation not only in the process giving rise to the counts, but also in the delay mechanism.
 This allows for pooling of information to aid estimation in spatial locations with fewer data, as well as inference on how the delay mechanism varies across the different areas.
 The model is therefore extended to include spatial (Gaussian) random effects.
 Considering spatial variation where $s \in S$ denotes a spatial location or area in some spatial domain $S$, the model is now:

 where $n_{t,d,s}$ is the number of occurrences in spatial location $s$ and time point $t$, reported with delay $d$ time points.
-The mean is then modelled as
+In the first instance, the mean is then modelled as

-where $\bm{X}'_{t,d,s}$ is now a model matrix that also contains spatially varying covariates.
+where $\bm{X}'_{t,d,s}$ is now a model matrix that may also contain spatially varying covariates.
 The quantities $\alpha_t$ and $\beta_d$ are defined in the same way as before, but are now respectively interpreted as the overall temporal and delay evolution across space.
-The effects $\alpha_{t,s}$ and $\beta_{d,s}$ capture the way in which the temporal and delay evolutions vary across space, while $\delta_s$ describes the overall spatial variability in the counts.
-Given the implementation of the model in R-INLA, various possible choices exist for the specific formulation of $\alpha_{t,s}$, $\beta_{d,s}$ and $\delta_s$.
-The space-time or space-delay interactions can range in complexity, from spatially and temporally unstructured Gaussian processes to non-separable formulations (see \cite{Blangiardoetal2013} for the available formulations and also \cite{knorr‐held2000bayesian}).
-The spatial effect $\delta_s$ can be defined by an Intrinsic AutoRegressive (IAR) process \citep{Besag1991} if the data are counts in areal units, to allow similar temporal variation in neighbouring areas.
-Equally, $\delta_s$ can be defined by a stationary Gaussian process if the data are counts in point locations, e.g. so that spatial dependence decreases exponentially with distance.
-In the application of the model in section \ref{sec:sari}, where space is divided in a number of administrative areas, we use the type I space-time interaction as proposed by \cite{knorr‐held2000bayesian}.
-This is a formulation where $\alpha_{t,s}$ and $\beta_{d,s}$ are unstructured Gaussian processes, and where $\delta_s=\delta_s^{IAR}+\delta_s^{ind}$ i.e. the sum of a spatially structured IAR process and a spatially unstructured Gaussian process.
+The component $\beta_{d,s}$ captures the way in which the delay structure varies across space, while $\psi_s$ describes the overall spatial variability and dependence in the counts.
+The particular formulation is motivated by the application to SARI data, where the spatial region is fairly small so the temporal effects ($\alpha_t$) are a not assumed to vary with space.
+Given the implementation of the model in R-INLA, various possible choices exist for the specific formulation of $\beta_{d,s}$ and $\psi_s$.
+The space-time or space-delay interactions can range in complexity, from spatially and temporally unstructured Gaussian processes to non-separable formulations (see \cite{knorrheld2000bayesian, Blangiardoetal2013}).
+The spatial effect $\psi_s$ can be defined by an Intrinsic AutoRegressive (IAR) process \citep{Besag1991} if the data are counts in areal units, to allow similar temporal variation in neighbouring areas.
+Equally, $\psi_s$ can be defined by a stationary Gaussian process if the data are counts in point locations, e.g. so that spatial dependence decreases exponentially with distance.
+In the application of the model in section \ref{sec:sari}, where space is divided in a number of administrative areas, we use the type I space-time interaction as proposed by Knorr--Held (2000) \cite{knorrheld2000bayesian}.
+This is a formulation where

+is an independent first order random walk for each ares $s$, and where $\psi_s=\psi_s^{IAR}+\psi_s^{ind}$ i.e. the sum of a spatially structured IAR {process: